csci104/site/labs/lab9/index.md

 ## Counting

-This lab will be covered during lab sections between March 16 - March 19, 2021.
+This lab will be covered during lab sections between March 16 - March 19, 2021. **You need to get checked off during a lab sesson on or before March 19th.**

 This week's lecture will go over the fine art of counting!
 We'll review the concepts covered in lecture, go over a few practice examples, and then give you some exercises to do on your own.
 As it turns out, counting is not always as easy as 1-2-3!